-MBC is not able to accept out-of-state Medical Assistance plans or Tricare.
+MBC is not able to accept out-of-state Medical Assistance plans, Tricare, or Veterans Benefits.

 Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a commercial MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
 Please notify MBC when this change takes place so that we do not submit claims for your care to the wrong location.